-- How do you ensure that you have identified all the 'governing persons' in your RTO to whom the Fit and Proper Person Requirements apply? - How do you ensure that persons within your organisation are supported to update their declaration when their circumstances change? - What due diligence do you do during your routine recruitment and performance management of your RTO staff to ensure that they are fit and proper for their role? - What escalation process do you have in place for assessing information/circumstances where one of your governing persons may no longer meet the FPPRs?
-What action would you take, and how would you report this to ASQA? - What education do you with your staff regarding their obligation to report concerns over the fitness or propriety of a colleague?
+1 How do you ensure that you have identified all the governing persons in your RTO to whom the Fit and Proper Person Requirements apply?
+2 What due diligence do you do during your routine recruitment and performance management of your RTO staff to ensure that they are fit and proper for their role?
+3 What escalation process do you have in place for assessing information/circumstances where one of your governing persons may no longer meet the FPPRs?
+What action would you take, and how would you report this to ASQA?
+4 What education do you with your staff regarding their obligation to report concerns over the fitness or propriety of a colleague?
 What information do you make available within your RTO about ASQA's Tip-Off Line?